mkorangestripe/linux/linux-notes/python-management.md

-pipenv lock               # generate a Pipfile.lock from the Pipfile or requirements.txt pipenv sync               # installs all packages in Pipfile.lock pipenv update             # runs lock then sync, with no version constraints in Pipfile this updates all packages
+pipenv lock               # generate a Pipfile.lock from the Pipfile or requirements.txt pipenv sync               # installs all packages in Pipfile.lock pipenv update             # runs lock then sync, with no version constraints in Pipfile this updates packages pipenv update -d          # same as above and update dev-packages

 pipenv install psutil     # add psutil to Pipfile and Pipfile.lock and install pipenv install -d pylint  # add pylint to dev-packages and install